sstur/nbit/README.md

 Importantly, the context methods, e.g. `.authenticate()` can throw a special HttpError (or any error really, but HttpError will ensure the right response status, vs a generic error will result in a 500).
 This ensures we can do something like `const { userId } = await request.authenticate()` from within a route handler since it will _always_ result in a valid user.

-## Testing your route handlers
+## Benchmarks

 // TODO

+## Testing route handlers

+// TODO

 ## Project Status

-It is still very early, and some parts of the API will likely change (I will follow semver and a breaking change will be a major version bump).
+It is still early days, and some parts of the API will likely change (I will follow semver and a breaking change will be a major version bump).
 This is adapted from an internal set of tooling that has been used in production, but that doesn't mean this is stable.
 Please do try it out and leave feedback, criticisms and thoughts on the design choices and implementation.
 I know there's still a number of missing pieces, missing examples and missing documentation (file uploads, cors helpers, etc) but I wanted to get this out to gather early feedback.
 I hope you find this useful, even if merely as something fun to [poke around with](https://stackblitz.com/edit/node-uekcm7?file=src/server.ts)!